Muukid/muTrueType/README.md

 ```

-Upon a non-fatal result, `glyph` is filled with valid simple glyph information for the given glyph ID.
-Upon a fatal result, the contents of `glyph` are undefined.
+Upon a non-fatal result, `glyph` is filled with valid simple glyph information for the given glyph ID using memory from `data`.
+Upon a fatal result, the contents of `glyph` and `data` are undefined.
 The given glyph information is only valid for as long as `font` is not deloaded, and as long as `data` goes unmodified.

 This function follows the format of a user-allocated function.
 For an explanation of how `data` and `written` are supposed to be used within this function, see [the user-allocated function section](#user-allocated-functions).